A lot of questions surround the Warrior Forum and if it’s worth investing time, money and energy into.

 I did get a lot of questions answered, but at the same time even more questions arose since most of the advice I had gotten wasn’t the same.
 Some people recommended one thing, others another, and so on, which is why I still do not recommend joining that place or utilizing it if you’re a beginner to online marketing.
 You will simply be as lost as I was.

 In addition to getting directions that led me nowhere, I had also put up a product there to sell.
 It was a weight loss guide I personally created after reading up a guide called the $7 secrets.

-Things didn’t go well for me there and I regret putting up the product because the site is meant to promote internet marketing related products.
+Things didn’t go well for me there (and in that case, it was my fault) and I regret putting up the product because the site is meant to promote internet marketing related products.
 I made 0 sales as result of this experiment, but it goes to show how my inexperience mixed with the Warrior Forum did not yield any progress.